grafana/loki/docs/sources/getting-started/logcli.md

       --key=""           Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=""        adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
+      --token=""         adds Authorization header bearer to API requests for authentication purposes.
+Can also be set using LOKI_TOKEN env var.

 Commands:
   help [<command>...]